Tobar Chláir

 A village in three villages

-The Gaelic football club was founded in 1941 and named for the parish, not the village.
-It draws on Tubberclare, Glasson and Ballykeeran together — three small places on the same stretch of the N55, none of them big enough on their own.
-They won the Westmeath senior championship in 1985, sat at intermediate for most of the years that followed, and in 2025 took the Westmeath Intermediate Championship and the Under-20 Division 1 in the same season.
-A land-purchase campaign for 18.8 acres beside the pitch was running through the same autumn.
-The point of the club is the parish — the thing that holds the three villages together when the road would otherwise pull them apart.
+The Gaelic football club is named for the parish, not the village.
+It draws on Tubberclare, Glasson and Ballykeeran together - three small places on the same stretch of the N55, none of them big enough on their own.
+They won the Westmeath senior championship in 1985, sat at intermediate for most of the years that followed, and in 2025 took the Westmeath Intermediate Championship and the Under-20 Division 1 in the same season, then ran through Leinster as far as the provincial intermediate final.
+The point of the club is the parish - the thing that holds the three villages together when the road would otherwise pull them apart.